Pay-Per-Placement PR Agencies in 2026: What AI Citation Data Shows About Where Your Budget Goes

 Superlines' AI Search Statistics report compiled 60+ verified data points across ChatGPT, Perplexity, and Google AI Mode.
 The number that rewrites the pay-per-placement value equation: 93% of AI search sessions end without the user clicking through to any website.
 AI Overviews alone reduce clicks to the top-ranking page by 58%.

-That means the placement itself is no longer the delivery mechanism.
+The placement itself is no longer the delivery mechanism.
 The answer is.
 If your brand is not in the AI-generated answer, the placement behind it is invisible to the buyer who asked the question.
 I have watched this shift compress over the last two years at AuthorityTech, and the velocity is accelerating.
 The publications AI engines trust for citation are a shorter list than most agencies admit, and the window between "placement published" and "citation eligible" is where most pay-per-placement value leaks out.

 Content with statistics, citations, and direct quotations achieves 30-40% higher visibility in AI responses.
 Pages updated within two months earn 28% more citations than older content.
 These are structural advantages that compound, and they favor depth over volume.